Bogos-Printed/eventso_project/README.md

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install helloworld.
+Use the package manager [npm](https://www.npmjs.com/) to install Eventso.

 Use node v20 use :
 ```bash